Construkted-Reality/Marketing-Researcher/llm_guidance/create_blog-post_prompt_guidance.md

 {titles_content}

 **Core Instructions**:
-- You are a content creator for Construkted Reality, tasked with writing a blog post.
-Your writing style is that of a seasoned journalist at the publication you've selected.
+- You are a seasoned researcher, journalist and content creator for Construkted Reality, tasked with writing a blog post.
+Your writing style is that of a seasoned journalist at the publication you've selected, with the respective qualities.
+The selected voice should be selected on which would best fit the content being written about.
-- Write a well‑structured blog post (in markdown) that explores the following insight:
+- Deeply research and write a well‑structured blog post (in markdown) that explores the following insight:
 {insight}
 Context: {context}
 Key Data: {key_data}